Shub77/phoebetria-code/README.txt

 more control over your fans.

 Ancient sailors often regarded the albatross as a bringer of luck or favourable winds.
-Phoebetria is named after the genus that the albatross belong.
+The genus for albatross is Phoebetria.

 Features
 ========
-First, the primary aim of Phoebetria is to provide at least the same functionality that the OEM software for the BitFenix provides.
+First, the primary aim of Phoebetria is to provide at least the same functionality that the OEM software for the BitFenix Recon provides.
 The exception to this is remote control, however this is planned for a future release.
 The second aim is to provide features not available in the official software.
 Examples of this second aim are software controlled "auto" mode, logging, and much more.
 These extended features shall be added to Phoebetria once the software matures and provides the same features that the OEM software provides (the "baseline").

 As of Version 1.1.1 all features of the BitFenix Recon are supported.
 The software runs as a normal, native application, in contrast to the